History of Bill Simmons in Timeline

 On April 10, 2018, a documentary on André the Giant, co-produced by HBO Sports, the WWE, and the Bill Simmons Media Group, aired on HBO.

-July 2018: HBO Contract Renewal
+July 2018: HBO Renews Simmons' Contract

 In late July 2018, it was revealed that HBO decided to renew Bill Simmons' contract to remain with the network moving forward.

-February 5, 2020: Spotify Bought The Ringer
+February 5, 2020: Spotify Acquires The Ringer

 On February 5, 2020, Bill Simmons announced that Spotify was buying The Ringer for approximately $200 million.
+The Ringer maintains editorial independence.

-June 2020: Criticism for Lack of Diversity
+June 2020: Criticism for Lack of Racial Diversity

 In June 2020, Bill Simmons received criticism for the lack of racial diversity in The Ringer following email comments he made to The New York Times.
+Critics noted that Simmons employed his nephew as a producer and had created a podcast for his teenage daughter.

-April 26, 2022: Criticism for "...fuck Jalen Green" Comment
+April 26, 2022: Criticism for "...fuck Jalen Green" comment

-May 24, 2022: Jalen Green Appears on Simmons' Podcast
+May 24, 2022: Simmons Hosts Jalen Green on Podcast

-May 2023: Simmons' Reaction Becomes a Meme
+May 2023: Simmons Reaction Becomes a Meme

 In May 2023, Bill Simmons' reaction of sadness became a meme following the Celtics' Game 7 loss to the Heat.